hammerlab/prohlatype/README.md

 #### Status

-  1. Alignment file parsing -> **works!**
+  1. Alignment file parsing -> **works!** We'll move away from this data source at some point as it is meant for human consumption.

   2. Graph representation of HLA alignment -> pretty _good_ but open for improvement.
 In particular the following issues remain:

      a.
 Indexing the graph is presently inefficient and awkward.
 We're using a k-mer index to represent positions.
+In particular, they encode the full combinatorial variation in the alleles, but not the biologically relevant ones.
 Compressed text indices would probably work better and give us nicer properties such as being able to uniquely determine positions.

      b.
 At present there are accessory structures that don't fit neatly into the data structure (such as the [boundary array](src/lib/ref_graph.ml#L108))